 The owner himself cut it to this height.

 Based on this, the side was cut and shaped and custom painted.

 Candy paint using the transparency of the screen.

 The stainless steel flat bar is also short cut to match the side cut.

 Red flames are opaque with solid black in between.

-The shadow of Flames is a point.
+The shadow of Flames is the point.

-“HARLEY-DAVIDSON” also candy paint.
+HARLEY-DAVIDSON is also candy paint.

-I also painted the side stay.
+I also painted the side stays.